 - Reduce the effectiveness of feed substances on processing products.

 - Causing air pollution (in burning fuel oil, sulfur compounds are oxidized to corrosive substances that endanger the environment, namely SO2 and SO3).

 Nitrogen compounds are divided into alkaline substances such as 3-methylpyridine (C6H7N) and quinoline (C9H7N) and non-alkaline substances such as pyrol (C4H5N), indole (C8H7N) and carbazole (C12H9N).

-Compounds nitrogen can interfere with the smooth operation of catalytic processing which, if carried into the product, adversely affects odour, colour stability, and the ageing properties of the product.
+Compounds nitrogen can interfere with the smooth operation of catalytic processing which, if carried into the product, adversely affects odor, color stability, and the aging properties of the product.

-Oxygen is usually bound in a carboxylic group in naphthenic acids (2,2,6-trimethylcyclohexankarboxylic, C10H18O2) and fatty acids (alkanoates), phenolic hydroxy groups and ketone groups.
-Compounds oxygen do not cause serious problems such as sulfur and nitrogen compounds in catalytic processes.
+Oxygen is usually bound in a carboxylic group in naphthenic acids (2,2,6-trimethylcyclohexankarboxylic, C10H18O2) and fatty acids (alkanoates), phenolic hydroxy groups, and ketone groups.
+Compounds oxygen does not cause serious problems such as sulfur and nitrogen compounds in catalytic processes.

-Crude Oil usually contains 0.001-0.05% by weight of metal. highest metal content vanadium, nickel and sodium.
-These metals are in the form of salt dissolved in water that is suspended in oil or in the form of organometal compounds which are soluble in oil.
+Crude Oil usually contains 0.001-0.05% by weight of metal. highest metal content vanadium, nickel, and sodium.
+These metals are in the form of salt dissolved in water that is suspended in oil or in the form of organometal compounds that are soluble in oil.
 Vanadium and nickel are toxic to petroleum processing catalysts and can cause problems if carried into processing products.

 The Largest Country Producing Oil in the World

 Crude oil is a natural resource that is very important for modern human life today.
 Fuels for motorized vehicles such as Premium, Pertamax, Solar are processed from crude oil.